Trans-Neptunian objects found in the first four years of the Dark Energy Survey

 The semi-major axes, eccentricities and inclinations for all Y4 objects are plotted in Figure~\ref{im:aei}, their magnitudes in Figure~\ref{im:absmag}, and their locations for a fixed epoch in Figure~\ref{im:tno_map}.
 We highlight the following properties of our sample: \begin{itemize} \item Of the 316 objects reported here, 139 are reported here for the first time, and 245 are \des\ discoveries.
-In Table \ref{tb:pop}, we further divide the objects by dynamical classes following \cite{Gladman2008} and \cite{Khain2019}. \item We have 54 detached objects in our sample, one of the largest samples of this population to date, although some of the detached objects near high order resonances with Neptune might end up reclassified as resonant as the orbits are refined. \item There are 87 confirmed resonant objects, with another 13 resonant candidates.
+In Table \ref{tb:pop}, we further divide the objects by dynamical classes following \cite{Gladman2008}.
+The full methodology is presented in \cite{Khain2019}.
+The classification is made by integrating ten clones of each object for 10 Myr, and resonances of the form $p:q$, $p,q\in[1,26]$ are identified using an automated system. \item We have 54 detached objects in our sample, one of the largest samples of this population to date, although some of the detached objects near high order resonances with Neptune might end up reclassified as resonant as the orbits are refined. \item There are 87 confirmed resonant objects, with another 13 resonant candidates.
 Of the confirmed objects, 7 are Neptune Trojans (four of them new to this work), 30 plutinos and two in the 4:1 resonance.
 There is one 16:3 resonant candidate ($a \sim 91.1 \, \mathrm{AU}$). \item There are seven extreme TNOs ($a > 150 \, \mathrm{AU}$, $q > 30 \, \mathrm{AU}$), including one $a > 250 \, \mathrm{AU}$ object new to this work. \item Since most of our area is far from the ecliptic, almost half of our sample consists of objects with $i > 20\degr$. \item The flattened distribution of the Kuiper belt is readily apparent, and indeed we have discovered no TNOs more than 55\arcdeg\ from the ecliptic plane despite substantial sensitivity outside this range (compare Figure \ref{im:tno_map} to Figure~\ref{im:recovery}). \item The truncation of the classical Kuiper Belt \citep{Allen2001} at the 2:1 resonance is also apparent, demonstrated by the small absence of low-eccentricity objects past 48 AU (upper panel of Figure~\ref{im:aei}). \item The sample contains several extreme TNOs and several high-inclination ($i > 40 \degr$) objects that are difficult to produce in basic formation scenarios, and should be highly constraining for alternative dynamical scenarios. \end{itemize}